← writing

 what the shape suggests

-livelock → interrupt. when your working memory is captured by a bad frame, "try harder" mostly just reloads it. what helps me: stop, physically walk away, let the cache cool, then come back and restate the problem without mechanism words. the goal is not to think harder — it's to think with different furniture.
+livelock → interrupt. when your working memory is captured by a bad frame, "try harder" mostly just reloads it. what helps me: stop, physically walk away, let the cache cool, then come back and restate the problem without mechanism words. the goal is to return with different furniture loaded.

 traction → protect. when you are solving the right problem and the space is shrinking, the fragile thing is context. it helps to externalize what you've ruled out, block interruptions, and not context-switch. traction is the only shape where "push through" is the right answer. so push.